jmyers7/book/_sources/chapters/theory-to-practice.md

 Provided that the sequence is a random sample, an *observed random sample*, or a *dataset*, is a sequence of real numbers $x_1,x_2,\ldots,x_n$ where $x_k$ is an observed value of $X_k$.
 ```

-In regard to the second bullet point, two random variables are said to be *independent* if the probability of one of the random variables taking a particular value is not influenced or affected by the other random variable taking a particular value.
+Two random variables are said to be *independent* if the probability of one of the random variables taking a particular value is not influenced or affected by the other random variable taking a particular value.
 This isn't a precise definition, and it must be adapted to apply to an entire *sequence* of random variables, but it is good enough for now.
 (The precise definition will come in {prf:ref}`independence-defn`.)

 Take care to notice the difference between a *random sample* (without the modifier) and an *observed random sample*---the former is an IID sequence of random variables, while the latter is a sequence of real numbers!